Markdown

 HTML transformations

-Perron can post-process the HTML generated from your Markdown content.
+Perron can post-process the markdownified content.

 Usage